Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 This module demonstrates how to utilize GitHub Copilot's Chat Extension and its agents (@workspace, @terminal, @vscode) to understand and navigate a codebase, implement REST API methods, generate code from comments, and maintain coding style consistency, culminating in a comprehensive, productivity-enhancing coding experience.

 ## Prerequisites
-- The prerequisites steps are completed, see [Labs Prerequisites](https://github.com/XpiritBV/Copilot-Bootcamp#labs-prerequisites)
+- The prerequisites steps must be completed, see [Labs Prerequisites](./Labs/Lab%201.1%20-%20Pre-Flight%20Checklist)

 ## Estimated time to complete
 - 30 to 45 minutes, varying with optional labs.